rakhimov/scram/README.rst

 Currently only Cygwin_ 64bit has been tested to produce binaries on Windows.
 The dependencies listed for Linux systems must be installed with Cygwin64.
 Unfortunately, this method requires building `libxml++`_ from source.
-In order to avoid building the package, after installing Cygwin64, download a `pre-build SCRAM for Cygwin`_.

 .. _`Ubuntu 14.04`:
     http://www.ubuntu.com/download